nibzard/nibzard/README.md

-# Hi there 👋
+# Arrr! 🦜👋

 <!--
 **nkkko/nkkko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-I am [Nikola Balić](https://nkkko.github.io/), an experienced growth strategist and innovation enthusiast.
+I am [Nikola (Niko) Balić](https://nkkko.github.io/), an experienced growth strategist and innovation enthusiast.
 I am passionate about helping startups thrive and businesses embrace digital transformation.
 I believe in boosting development velocity and creating standardized development environments.

 * 🔭 I am the Head of Growth at [Daytona](https://www.daytona.io/), where we are serving our first enterprise clients.
 We aim to increase business success by boosting development velocity with standardized development environments.
 * I am the Weaver of the [Dotfiles Insider](https://www.daytona.io/dotfiles/)